WHO WE ARE

 EIFION AP CADNO

-Eifion is a London and Cardiff based actor, writer, director and producer.
+Eifion is a London and Cardiff based actor, writer and director.
+He is also the company's founder.
 He is represented by Gillian Rowe.

-He recently graduated from the Acting and Contemporary Theatre course at East 15 Acting school and developed THE DIP for the flagship Debut Festival.
-This lead him to found Milk and Blood early 2018 and take the show to the Edinburgh Fringe.
+He graduated from the Acting and Contemporary Theatre course at East 15 Acting school in 2018 and developed THE DIP for its flagship Debut Festival.

 He has also worked as an actor and deviser with such theatre companies as The Jones Collective, Chalk Line Theatre, Burnt Lemon and Hyperdrive Theatre.